-Examination of social, political, economic, religious, and emotional characteristics of criminal justice problems; historical as well as systems perspective with a multidisciplinary approach.
+Examination of social, political, economic, religious, legal, and emotional characteristics relating to crime in our society.
+Historical and modern perspectives with a multidisciplinary approach.

-312. Concepts of Investigation (5).
+312. Investigative Methods (5).

 Examination of theories and practices of the investigative process in the criminal justice system; specific operational techniques; application of innovative techniques.